What we do

 Health record software built around patient values and goals

-PCIC is iteratively developing a newer, better electronic health record software that that guides providers to see health from the patient's perspective.
+PCIC is iteratively developing a newer, better care coordination software that that guides providers to see health from the client's perspective.

-Our software not only documents patient medical histories, but it also prompts providers to learn about patients' lifestyle goals and potential barriers to managing their own care.
+Our software not only documents clients' service histories, but it also prompts providers to learn about their lifestyle goals and potential barriers to managing their own care.

-Our data-driven technology identifies patients most likely to benefit from care coordination
+Our data-driven technology identifies individuals most likely to benefit from care coordination

 Interventions built on respect and trust

-Our two-to-six-month health interventions aim to empower patients to develop sustainable strategies to manage their chronic conditions.
+Our two-to-six-month health interventions aim to empower clients to develop sustainable strategies to manage their chronic conditions.

 Our case managers connect clients to community resources, bolster their health literacy, and make sure that transportation, scheduling, and billing don't get in the way of quality care.